Beechcraft Starship: Operational history

 In an effort to stimulate demand, Beech began offering two-year leases on new Starships in 1991.
+One of the Starships appeared in the opening scenes of the Murder, She Wrote TV series episode "Terminal Connection" in 1991.

 The last Starship, NC-53, was produced in 1995.
 In 2003 Beechcraft said that supporting such a small fleet of airplanes was cost-prohibitive and began scrapping and incinerating the aircraft under its control.
 The aircraft were sent to the Evergreen Air Center located at the Pinal Airpark in Arizona for destruction.
 Beech worked with owners of privately owned Starships to replace their airplanes with other Beech aircraft such as the Premier I jet.

-In 2004, Raytheon sold off its entire inventory of Starship parts to a Starship owner for a fraction of its retail value.
+In 2004, Raytheon, Beech's parent company, sold off its entire inventory of Starship parts to a Starship owner for a fraction of its retail value.